Bottom simulating reflector: Application

-Geologcial hazard studies
+Geological hazard studies

 Identification of natural gas hydrate in deep sea sediments is crucial for offshore petroleum exploration.
 Without adequate equipment installed prior to drilling, blowout may occur if penetrating the gas hydrate sediments.
 Furthermore, presence of gas hydrates in marine sediments may alter sea floor stability, and induce submarine slumping.

 Alternative energy resource

 Although current production technology has not been proven to be commercially viable, gas hydrates’ global occurrence in deep sea sediments, have still been considered as a potential alternative energy resource.
 It should be pointed out that areal distribution of BSRs alone is not adequate to properly estimate the potential reserve, since other techniques are needed to address the thickness of sedimentary columns which contain the hydrates.
 In addition, seismic acquisition parameters and acoustic properties of sediments with free gas in pores may all influence acoustic impedance contrast, which inevitably affects the reflection amplitude.
 This would cause the uncertainty of the relationship between BSRs and the presence of gas hydrate.